- Awards & Recognition

 - Representative Matters

-As part of his litigation practice, Mark regularly attends to argue motions before the Ontario Superior Court of Justice (including the Commercial List Court).
+As part of his litigation practice, Mark regularly attends to argue motions before the Ontario Superior Court of Justice (Civil and Commercial List Courts).
 Mark has conducted trials at the Ontario Superior Court of Justice, appeals at the Ontario Court of Appeal, and has prepared leave to appeal applications to the Supreme Court of Canada.
 Mark is a regular participant in private and court-mandated mediations, and also has experience successfully litigating disputes through private arbitration.

 Throughout his career, Mark has served as a firm-appointed mentor to summer and articling students who aspire to practise in the area of corporate and commercial litigation, as well as to associate lawyers in the firm’s Litigation Group.
 Mark is a longstanding member of the firm’s Student Recruitment Committee.